Learn how LAIIER sensors are an essential ingredient in every smart building.

-LAIIER Cloud is our water leak detection solution that uses our Severn Water Leak Detection (Severn WLD), a smart water leak sensing tape.
-Each Severn WLD can be installed wherever you want to monitor for leaks and you can overview each device’s status and data via LAIIER Cloud.
+LAIIER Cloud is our water leak detection solution that uses our Severn Water Leak Detection (Severn WLD™), a smart water leak sensing device.
+Each Severn WLD device can be installed wherever you want to monitor for leaks and you can overview each device’s status and data via LAIIER Cloud.
 Because Severn WLD installs like tape, each Severn WLD can be set up and installed within minutes.
 However, there are some best practices in order to achieve the best outcome.

 Step 1: Initial Testing